phalcon/documentation/docs/api/phalcon_db.md

 ): string;
 ```

-SQLite cannot ALTER an existing table to add a CHECK constraint;
+SQLite cannot ALTER an existing table to add a CHECK constraint.
-the constraint must be declared at CREATE TABLE time.

 #### `addColumn()` { #dbdialectsqlite-addcolumn }